top of page

 Wolfman Panel potsherds

-Along the alcove you'll also find several tool sharpening marks, holes in the rock face where timbers once rested to support dwelling structures, and many petroglyphs.
+Along the alcove housing the ruins, you'll also discover numerous tool sharpening marks, indentations in the rock face where timbers once supported dwelling structures, and a multitude of petroglyphs.

-You'll find several handprints, numerous snakes, human-like figures, and quite a bit more.
-One of my favorite petroglyphs is the handprint below.
+You'll encounter several handprints, numerous depictions of snakes, human-like figures, and much more.

-Take some time and explore the area to the right of the ruins where you'll find some of the larger petroglyphs, including what appears to be a five or so foot long snake.
+Take some time to explore the area to the right of the ruins, where you'll encounter some of the larger petroglyphs, including what appears to be a snake measuring around five feet in length.

 bottom of page